-Learn and explore the vast history of Grand Teton National Park and the influence history has made on the various pieces of artwork in historic Jackson Lake Lodge.
-Join in the discovery of Grand Teton National Park as John D. Rockefeller saw the beauty of the Park.
+Learn and explore the vast history of Grand Teton National Park, from Native Americans to present day.
+See how that history is reflected in the various pieces of artwork in Jackson Lake Lodge.

 Historic Jackson Lake Lodge - Historic Jackson Lake Lodge First designating the Teton Range and 7 southerly Piedmont lakes as a National Park in 1929, Grand Teton National Park would struggle for 21 more years before adding an additional 200,000 plus acres to form the Park we enjoy today.
 With the enlargement of the Park in 1950, the publicity surrounding the successful conservation of Jackson Hole attracted many more visitors than in the past.
 More than 587,000 visitors came to the new Park in 1951 and there were not enough facilities to accommodate them.
 Feeling somewhat responsible for bringing so many visitors to the Park, John D. Rockefeller, Jr. was asked what could he do about the situation, he responded “I supposed I ought to build a hotel”.

 Early on, with a picnic lunch in hand, John D. Rockefeller, Jr. would often hike to the top of Moose Hill and gaze out upon the sea of Willows and the towering Teton Range beyond.
 Legend has it that this view influenced the location where he would eventually build Jackson Lake Lodge.
 Constructed in 1955, near what is now called “Lunch Tree Hill”, the Lodge is a tribute to the vision and the lasting memories that one special moment can create.